Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 11 April 2025 14.24.57 UTC
+- WIB: Jumat, 11 April 2025 15.33.40 UTC
-- WITA: Jumat, 11 April 2025 15.24.57 UTC
+- WITA: Jumat, 11 April 2025 16.33.40 UTC
-- WIT: Jumat, 11 April 2025 16.24.57 UTC
+- WIT: Jumat, 11 April 2025 17.33.40 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: friendship
+Kategori: motivational